-This is something quite out of character.
-Nooyi possesses great communication skills, is a relationship builder, and above all maintains a high moral compass.
+Nooyi communicates extremely well; is a relationship builder; and, above all, maintains a high moral compass.
 Did we witness this emotional intelligence expert drop the ball?
-Or did she simply serve it up higher than we can see?
+Or, did she simply serve it up higher than we can see?

 Rocking the Chip Ship